methodphoto/themincricketclub/2024/trinity-oxley-cc.md

 homeTeam: The Min
 awayTeam: Trinity Oxley CC
 location: Bromley Common CC
-date: 21/04/2024
+date: 12/05/2024
-report: Trinity Oxley CC won the toss and batted first, making 121 for 7 wkts in 42 overs.
-The Min replied with 122 for 3 wkts in 32.2 overs.
+report: Trinity Oxley CC won the toss and batted first, making 194 for 5 wkts in 35 overs.
+The Min made 194 for 6 wkts in 35 overs.
-result: The Min won by 7 wkts
+result: The Min won by 4 wkts
 next:
 parent: 2024 Fixtures
 ---